Knitting books are so inspirational. They make you want to grab some yarn and knitting needles and get knitting.

 Sometimes just sifting through the beautiful photography of the fabulous knitted designs is enough.

-Here are the results of my Knitting Books and Magazines research for 2020.
+Here are the results of my Knitting Books and Magazines research.

 Knitting Books Inspire and Delight!

 There are heaps of knitting books covering knitting patterns, knitting help, knitting stitches, knitting techniques, and tutorials.
 Most with stunning photography.